pubkey/rxdb/docs-src/alternatives.md

 ### Dexie.js

 Dexie.js is a minimalistic wrapper for IndexedDB.
-While providing a better API then plain IndexedDB, Dexie also improves performance by batching transactions and other optimizations.
+While providing a better API than plain IndexedDB, Dexie also improves performance by batching transactions and other optimizations.
 It also adds additional non-IndexedDB features like observable queries or multi tab support or react hooks.
 Compared to RxDB, Dexie.js does not support complex (MongoDB-like) queries and requires a lot of fiddling when a document range of a specific index must be fetched.
 Dexie.js is used by Whatsapp Web, Microsoft To Do and Github Desktop.